 …in inland Croatia…

 Vincekovo/St Vincent’s Day is on the 22nd January, although usually celebrated on the nearest Saturday or Sunday.
-This is the day when the start of the wine-growing year is commemorated and winemakers visit their vineyards to cut back vines to help them prosper over the year ahead.
-Visitors usually join a ‘wine walk’, stopping at wineries to enjoy a glass of (mulled) wine – for example, take a look at this one in and around Strigova on 18th January 2025.
+This is the day when the start of the wine-growing year is commemorated, and winemakers visit their vineyards to cut back vines to help them prosper over the year ahead.
+Visitors usually join a ‘wine walk’, stopping at wineries to enjoy a glass of (mulled) wine.

 …all over Croatia…

-On Friday 31st January 2025, the annual “Night of the Museums” will be taking place in locations all over the country.
-Usually, over 200 museums, galleries and other similar institutions in 100 cities and towns take part; around 300,000 people visit Night of the Museums so you can see that it’s a very popular event.
+On Friday, 30th January 2026, the annual “Night of the Museums” will be taking place in locations all over the country.
+Around 200 museums, galleries, and other similar institutions in 100 cities and towns participate; approximately 300,000 people visit Night of the Museums, making it a very popular event.
 You can also find some further details of this year’s event at the Croatian Museum Association website.

 …in Dubrovnik…